storj/storj/docs/design/multipart-upload.md

 ## Open issues

-* Since we need to support better ways for the database, it might make sense to design the database for storing this information such that we do not have to handle multiple data migrations.
+* Since we need to support other databases, it might make sense to design the database such that it can be handled by other backends from the start.
+Or migrate to a new database completely rather than postgres as a key value store.
-* We also need to handle live-migration of the data.